BitBoxSwiss/bitbox-wallet-app/README.md

 Clone/move this repo to `$GOPATH/src/github.com/digitalbitbox/bitbox-wallet-app` (`$GOPATH` is usually `~/go`).

-Only the first time, set up the project with `make init`.
+Only the first time, call `make envinit` to install the required go utilities (linters, dep, ...).

 ## Mac OS X